troniixx/Bachelors-Thesis/README.md

 │  ├──  models/  # Training, model configs, evaluation scripts
 │  ├──  explain/  # LIME/SHAP explainability modules
 │  ├──  data/  # Dataset handling and preprocessing
-│  └──  helpers/  # Helper functions
-│  └──  scripts/  # Shell scripts
+│  └──  helpers/  # Helper functions (This can be ignored since only the cleaned datasets have been pushed to this repo) │  └──  scripts/  # Shell scripts
 │
 ├──  data/  # Datasets (cleaned / unified CSVs)